Logging Made Easy (LME) Security Model

 Operating System

-LME has been tested on Ubuntu 22.04 but should, in theory, should support any Unix Operating System (OS) that can install the required dependencies listed in the README.
+LME has been tested most extensively on Ubuntu 24.04 but should, in theory, support any Unix Operating System (OS) that can install the required dependencies.
 It is assumed that your OS and Linux kernel are up to date and properly patched.
 Failing to patch your OS could leave your security infrastructure vulnerable.

 If a side-channel attack or Denial-of-Service (DoS) exploit is ever discovered at the OS level, LME considers this out of scope for what it can reasonably defend against.